Commutators and commutator subgroups in profinite groups: On metabelian groups

 For any $c\in C_L(a)$ we have $[a,cb]=[a,b]$.
-Thus, taking in the above argument the element $cb$ in place of $b$, we conclude that $cb$ commutes with $G_i$ whenever $i$ satisfies the condition that $p_i>|G/N|$ and $P_i$ is non-cyclic.
-This holds for each $c\in C_L(a)$ and therefore $C_L(a)$ commutes with $G_i$ whenever $i$ satisfies the condition that $p_i>|G/N|$ and $P_i$ is not cyclic.
-Observe that $L'$ is finite, because it is the product of finitely many of finite Sylow subgroups of $G'$.
+Thus, taking in the above argument the element $cb$ in place of $b$, we conclude that $cb$ commutes with $G_i$ whenever $i \in I$.
+This holds for each $c\in C_L(a)$ and therefore $C_L(a)$ commutes with $G_i$ whenever $i\in I$.
+Observe that $L'$ is finite, because it is the product of finitely many finite Sylow subgroups of $G'$.
 It follows that $C_L(a)$ has finite index in $L$ and so, being closed, $C_L(a)$ must be open in $L$.
-Now it is easy to see that $L$ contains an open normal subgroup $K$ which commutes with $G_i$ whenever $i$ satisfies the condition that $p_i>|G/N|$ and $P_i$ is non-cyclic.
+Now it is easy to see that $L$ contains an open normal subgroup $K$ which commutes with $G_i$ whenever $i\in I$.